 04 of 05

 Some dog breeds can grow very large, and cats need ample territory to roam and prowl to be happy.
 Birds, however, can be content in a relatively small area, as compared to other types of pets.
-Certainly, it is a good thing to have the largest cage you possibly can for your feathered friend, but depending on how much space you have available, you might choose to adopt a small bird like a budgie or parrotlet, and those do not need nearly the amount of space that a larger parrot would.Continue to 5 of 5 below.
+Certainly, it is a good thing to have the largest cage you possibly can for your feathered friend, but depending on how much space you have available, you might choose to adopt a small bird like a budgie or parrotlet.
+And those types of birds do not need nearly the amount of space that a larger parrot would.Continue to 5 of 5 below.

 05 of 05

 Getting dogs and cats spayed and neutered is extremely important to their health and to help curb pet overpopulation.
 With pet birds, however, no surgery is necessary to prevent unwanted breeding.
 If you do happen to have a male and female bird that produces a clutch of fertile eggs, all that you need to do is not allow the eggs to hatch to avoid a nest full of babies.